cmdcolin/awesome-genome-visualization/util/HEADER.md

 and complex tools.
 Some are historical, or may be for more visual inspiration only

-I also encourage you to make your own visualization, things like R make this so much easier!
+I also encourage you to make your own visualization, things like R, ggplot2, matplotlib, and (the elephant in the room: coding agents) make this much easier!
 But also consider making your visualization code re-usable for the wider community!
 And feel free to send PRs for more tools!